-A person who works less than 3.5 hours at a time is not required by law to get a rest period.
+Note that a person who works less than three and a half hours at a time is not required by law to receive a rest period.